-- Predominately consists of highly rated, fixed maturity and short-term investments, and cash; 54% rated AA or higher - Approximately \$1.1 billion invested in liquid, short-term investments and cash - Average duration of the fixed maturity securities and short-term investments is 3.4 years - AG has \$247 million of investments in certain funds managed by Sound Point that are consolidated in accordance with GAAP - This amount is not included in the \$6.7 billion of total invested assets and cash
+- Predominately consists of highly rated, fixed maturity and short-term investments, and cash; 50% rated AA or higher - Approximately \$0.8 billion invested in liquid, short-term investments and cash - Average duration of the fixed maturity securities and short-term investments is 3.6 years

 - 1. Includes securities purchased or obtained as part of loss mitigation or other risk management strategies. - 2.
 Ratings generally reflect the lower of the Moody's or S&P classifications except for bonds purchased for loss mitigation or other risk management strategies, which use internal ratings classifications.
 Equity method investments and other invested assets are not rated. - 3.
 Included in the AAA category are short-term securities and cash. - 4.
 Primarily includes contingent value instruments (CVIs) received in connection with the 2022 Puerto Rico Resolutions.
-These securities are not rated. - Includes only those non-rated securities that are fixed maturity securities, available-for-sale.
+These securities are not rated. - 5.
+Includes only those non-rated securities that are fixed maturity securities, available-for-sale.
+Primarily includes CLO equity tranches.